 The Head of the Asylum Service may postpone concluding the examination procedure where the Asylum Service cannot reasonably be expected to decide within the time limits laid down, due to an uncertain situation in the country of origin which is expected to be temporary.
 In such a case, the Asylum Service shall conduct reviews of the situation in that country of origin at least every six months; inform the applicants concerned within a reasonable time of the reasons for the postponement; and inform the European Commission within a reasonable time of the postponement of procedures for that country of origin.[6]
 Finally, the law states that in any event, the Asylum Service shall conclude the examination procedure within a maximum time limit of 21 months from the lodging of the application.[7]

-Delays in issuing decisions do not lead to any consequences and the Asylum Service does not inform the asylum seeker of the delay as provided for in the law unless the applicant specifically requests information on the delay.
+Delays in issuing decisions do not lead to any consequences and the Asylum Service does not inform the asylum applicant of the delay as provided for in the law unless the applicant specifically requests information on the delay.
 Even when such a request is submitted to the Asylum Service, the written response briefly mentions that the decision will be issued within a reasonable time, yet no specific time frame or reasons for the delay are provided to the applicant.
 In 2021 and 2022, the Cyprus Refugee Council challenged, before the IPAC, the delays in issuing decisions on asylum applications in two cases.
 During the Court proceedings, the Asylum Service proceeded to issue decisions granting international protection in both cases, which led to the cases having to be withdrawn and the Court not issuing a decision on the issue of delays.

-Backlog of pending cases: 2018-2023 | |||||
+Backlog of pending cases: 2018-2024 | ||||||

-2018 | 2019 | 2020 | 2021 | 2022 | 2023 |
+2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 |

-8,545 | 17,171 | 19,660 | 16,994 | 29,715 | 26,599 |
+8,545 | 17,171 | 19,660 | 16,994 | 29,715 | 26,599 | 17,244 |

-Specifically, in LGBTIQ+ cases, it was noted that, although the examiners applied the Difference, Stigma, Shame, and Harm (DSSH) model,[15] they did so in a problematic way.
-For example, using closed questions whereas the DSSH model is supposed to operate as a set of conversation ‘triggers’ to enable a detailed narrative.[16]
 Furthermore, there seems to be a lack of understanding regarding specific issues that might affect LGBTIQ+ persons outside of Europe.
-As a result, applicants were found to be non-credible including in cases where they were in the process of contracting civil partnership with their partner or had arrived in the country with their partner who was granted refugee status.[17]
+As a result, applicants were found to be non-credible including in cases where they were in the process of contracting a civil partnership with their partner or had arrived in the country with their partner who was granted refugee status.[20]

 Prioritised examination and fast-track processing